Can You wash and Reuse Disposable Gloves? (1:05)

 How COVID-19 Tests Are Performed

-There is another type of test, called a serologic test, which is not widely available yet, but should be in the near future.
-The serologic test looks for antibodies in the blood and can determine if somebody has ever been infected with the COVID-19 virus — even if the RT-PCR test is negative.
+There is another type of test, called a serologic test, which looks for antibodies in the blood and can determine if somebody has ever been infected with the COVID-19 virus.
+Serologic tests don’t diagnose active infections and may not be positive until 1–3 weeks after somebody has been infected.
+There are several different companies that currently offer serologic testing, and the accuracy of each test varies.

 So, Why Do False Negatives Occur?

 The reason is more simple than you might think.
 Essentially, designing a medical test is hard.
-There are many different kinds of tests, but they often involve using small samples (in this case, a swab) to look for something even smaller (in this case, a virus).
+There are many different kinds of tests, but they often involve using small samples (in this case, a swab or blood sample) to look for something even smaller (in this case, a virus or antibody).
 Making a test that is 100% accurate 100% of the time is quite a feat when you consider all of the things that could possibly go wrong.
 These include getting a bad sample, medical equipment not working perfectly, and human error.
 But there are also other things that can cause false negative test results.
 For example, if you have COVID-19, but the virus is only present in very small amounts, the virus may not be able to send a strong enough signal to turn the test positive.
+Or, if you were infected too recently, you may not have developed enough antibodies yet for a serologic test to detect.

-Although the exact rate of false negatives for COVID-19 is currently unknown, researchers have noted that both false negative and false positive test results may occur with the RT-PCR test, though false positives are more unlikely.
+Although the exact rate of false negatives for COVID-19 is currently unknown, researchers have noted that both false negative and false positive test results may occur with the RT-PCR test.
+False negatives and false positives also occur with serologic tests.
+The COVID-19 Testing Project did not comment on exactly how many false negatives results some tests have, but it did find false positive results up to 15.7% of the time.

 What If I Get a COVID-19 Test & It Comes Out Negative?

-False negatives can happen with human error (poor swabbing technique, testing at the wrong time in the course of the illness, etc.) If you still feel like there’s a chance something went wrong, consider talking to your healthcare provider, "how likely is it that I could have COVID-19?" also known as your “pretest probability."
-The pretest probability is a measure of how likely you are to have the disease before finding out your test results.
+If you get a negative result but feel like there’s a chance something went wrong, talk to your healthcare provider.
+Ask, "How likely is it that I have COVID-19 or that I had it in the past?"
+This can give you a sense of your “pretest probability," which is a measure of how likely you are to have the disease before finding out your test results.

-Will Any of This Impact the Reopening of the Government?
+Will Any of This Impact the Reopening of the Country?

 The short answer is, probably not.
 False negatives have always occurred with medical testing and they always will.
-Any projections for when the government will reopen have likely taken false negatives into consideration.
+Any plans for reopening have likely taken false negatives into consideration.
 Again, the likelihood of actually getting a false negative test result is very low.
-Therefore, if large portions of the population are getting tested — which is what some governors are calling for prior to reopening — we would know if there are still cases of COVID-19 out there, because the vast majority of people with COVID-19 will still test positive.
+Therefore, if large portions of the population are getting tested, we would know if there are still cases of COVID-19 out there (because the vast majority of people with COVID-19 will still test positive).
+Some governments have considered the option of giving people who have antibodies “immunity passports” in order to participate in society again.
+However, for a number of reasons — false negative test results being one of them — this is largely a bad idea.